EvoEsports/EvoSC-sharp-documentation/docs/development/core/external-modules.md

 **How to use ILRepack:**

-- Build your module.
+1. Build the module project.
-- Use ILRepack to merge your module `.dll` and all required dependency `.dll`s into one file.
+2. Use ILRepack to merge your module `.dll` and all required dependency `.dll`s into one file.

+> [!NOTE]
+> The binaries of a NuGet package may not appear in the build output of your project.
+You can usually find the location of the binaries within the NuGet cache directory, such as `%userprofile%\. nuget\packages` (windows) or `~/.nuget/packages` (linux/mac)

 Example command: